Conference schedule

 AWC Business Meeting

 Enjoy an ice cream break and participate in your association’s Business Meeting.
-The agenda includes items such as the election of AWC’s Officers and Board of Directors.
+The agenda includes items such as the election of AWC’s Officers and Board of Directors, and adoption of the Statement of Policy.
 If you are a voting delegate, please plan to attend in person or online to cast your jurisdiction’s vote.

 5:45 – 7 pm